I am pleased to provide a searchable directory of home professionals who embrace the philosophy of designing and building Not So Big.

 Looking for a professional to help you design, build, or remodel your home?
 The Home Professionals Directory is the best place to find someone who is aligned with the Not So Big books and principles.*

 If you are involved in home design and improvement and your work is in keeping with Not So Big aims, there is no better way to connect with your ideal clients than to register for the Home Professionals Directory.

-*Sarah cannot vet registrants, but all those listed on the Directory are familiar with the Not So Big House book series and have listed themselves because they are interested in serving clients who want such a house.
+*I cannot vet registrants, but all those listed on the Directory are familiar with the Not So Big House book series and have listed themselves because they are interested in serving clients who want such a house.

 Study their style.
 Make sure that you like the character and quality of the architect’s work.

+No results for your area on the Directory?
 Check out your local chapter of the American Institute of Architects (AIA).
 Some chapters maintain a list of their members who specialize in residential projects.
 The AIA also has a searchable data base of all its members, and a list of all of the chapters, so you can find one close to you.

 If you need assistance in searching or registering for the directory, please contact us.